AlexMasCode/airflow-etl-server-access-log/readme.md

 ```bash
 docker-compose run --rm airflow-webserver airflow users create --username admin --password <your_password> --firstname Admin --lastname User --role Admin --email admin@example.com
 ```
-*For testing purposes, it is recommended to create a user with Username: admin and Password: admin.*
+*For testing purposes, it is recommended to create a user with Username: admin and Password: admin*

-5. **Start the Docker containers:**
+4. **Start the Docker containers:**

 Bring up all services in detached mode:
 ```bash